35 Fun Things to Do in Chicago in September from a Local

 World's Fair Bison in Humboldt Park

 Chicago’s music festival calendar doesn’t slow down come fall.
-World Music Festival Chicago features 31 artists from 16 countries at 11 venues in the city, from the Cultural Center to Navy Pier and Millennium Park.
+World Music Festival Chicago features artists from around the world playing free performances at venues around the city, from the Cultural Center to Navy Pier and Millennium Park.

 Lincoln Park Zoo’s family-friendly fall celebration is a roaring good time!
 Enjoy seasonal activities like picking pumpkins, roasting s’mores, and listening to music each weekend in late September and throughout October at Fall Fest.

 Celebrate Chicago-style jazz at the free Hyde Park Jazz Fest.
-Venues throughout the neighborhood feature more than 30 artists, including the Isaiah Spencer Quartet, Micah Collier and Proximity, and Fay Victor.
+Venues throughout the neighborhood feature more than 30 artists, including Ben LaMar Gay, the Orbert Davis Sextet, and the Rob Mazurek Prismatic Trio.

 Chicago skyline and Lake Michigan